The art of photography?

 And as I became more interested in artistic effects, I also became more aware of the opportunities afforded by software.
 The standard digital photographer’s toolbox comes in Adobe’s Photoshop – though there are also other programs such as Apple’s Aperture.
 But in addition there are specialist applications that allow you to conjure up certain effects, such as high dynamic range imaging; this allows the photographer to bring out details in the image, which can be taken to the point of distortion.
 As these digital effects are applied, the image in effect ceases to be a photograph as traditionally understood, and becomes a representation that goes beyond the literal reproduction of the scene.

 There is some debate amongst photographers as to whether this is still photography, or something quite different, and indeed whether such elaboration of the original image is either artistic or desirable.
 It is a hard question to answer, because as in much else the aesthetics of such images are in the eye of the beholder.

 As for me, I continue to take some photos on traditional film (all black and white, now), which I then do not edit in digital format, except perhaps that I might crop the image a little.
 I also take digital photos that I don’t edit, and others that I edit significantly.
 I cannot make up my mind which of these resulting images are particularly artistic.
-Perhaps none of them, of course.Explore posts in the same categories: culture comment below, or link to this permanent URL from your own site.
+Perhaps none of them, of course.culture comment below, or link to this permanent URL from your own site.